aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

 |tensorboard-operator-trace-view|

-.. _execution-vs-data-transfer:
+.. _trace_view_sections:

-Execution vs. Data Transfer
+Trace View Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Notice there are two sections: Process Execution and Process Data Transfer.
+Notice there are four sections: Process Overview, Control, Execution, and Data Transfer.
 In each section there are more subdivisions with each layer representing a certain level of abstraction.
 Also important to note that the timescale axis is aligned between the two sections.
 This is